AKamieniak/JWT-Authentication-with-IdentityUser/README.md

 To decode token go to: https://jwt.io/

 ### Status codes
-- 401 Unauthorized = wrong token,
+- 401 Unauthorized = wrong token
-- 403 Forbidden = lack of some Role.
+- 403 Forbidden = lack of some Role